sushsd/PowerBIProject/README.md

-It is  a dashboard which contains a monthly sales pattern of Pizza Sales.
-This report has two parts, one dashboard is home and another is best/worst seller.
-The home dashboard contains various trends such as total order, total revenue,pizza sales interms of category,size that is represented in various charts such as donut charts,bar charts, column charts.
-The best/worst seller contains top 5 pizza best sellers and worst sellers interms of revenue,quantity and total orders.
+The dashboard comprises two sections: "Home" and "Best/Worst Seller".
+The "Home" dashboard showcases monthly sales patterns of pizzas, including total orders, revenue, and sales breakdown by category and size, depicted through intuitive charts like donut, bar, and column charts.
+On the other hand, the "Best/Worst Seller" section highlights the top 5 best and worst performing pizzas based on revenue, quantity, and total orders.